typicode/steno/README.md

 __writer.write(data)__

-Writes data to filename or buffers it if filename is being written.
+Writes data to file.
+If file is already being written, data is buffered until it can be written.

-__writer.callback__
+__writer.setCallback(cb)__

 Use it to set a callback that will be executed between two writes.
 Useful for atomic writing, logging, delaying, ...